 Every Wednesday I publish a Wordhord Wednesday blog post for my $5/month supporters on Patreon.
-For these posts I usually write about a word from the past seven days on various topics.
-Where does the word appear in Old English literature?
+I write about various topics that have to do with a word from the past seven days.
+Where does a word appear in Old English?
 How is it used?
-What is its etymology?
+What’s its etymology?
 What modern words and place names are derived from it?
-Some posts include audio files of me reading 1-minute-ish excerpts of Old English texts, so you can hear how words are pronounced and how they fit into the rhythm of the poetry.
-Sometimes I’ll share the excerpt of an Old English text and with a translation.
+Some posts include audio files of me reading from Old English texts, so you can hear how the words are pronounced and how they fit into the rhythm of the poetry.

-Every 25th post is free for everyone to read, so you can get an idea of what Wordhord Wednesday is like without becoming a patron.
+Every 25th post is free for everyone to read, so you can get an idea of what Wordhord Wednesday is like.
 If you like what you read, consider becoming a Goldgifa on my Patreon page.
-You can donate as little as $1 a month to support the hours I put into the Wordhord every week.
+You can donate as little as $1 per month to support the hours I put into the Wordhord every week.

 - #325: QUIZ: your favourite words of 2022 (2023.01.04)

 - #275: even the Romans aren’t famous somewhere (2022.01.19)

 - #250: What travels inexorably through the world, beating its foundations?
 (2021.07.28)

 - #225: Judith 4: The Escape (2021.02.03)